 Trade Mark Attorney

 Sarah’s career has been defined by developing, delivering and protecting innovation.
-Sarah bring a scientific and engineering-based understanding to product innovation, combined with the knowledge and experience of the research, development and manufacturing environments and legal protection of the underlying intellectual property.
+Sarah brings a scientific and engineering-based understanding to product innovation, combined with the knowledge and experience of the research, development and manufacturing environments and legal protection of the underlying intellectual property.

 In November 2016, Sarah took an opportunity to re-engage with a research and manufacturing environment, and broaden my experience in FMCG as an R&D Process Engineer, and in Regulatory Affairs, at Arnott’s Biscuits at Huntingwood, NSW.
 During Sarah’s time with Alder IP, Sarah has worked across a variety of technologies, such as chemical and mechanical engineering, medical devices, food and beverage, consumer products, and recreational products in the areas of patents, trade marks, designs and IP strategy.
-I have experience drafting and prosecuting patents, designs and/or trade marks alongside working with clients to develop, or enforce, an IP strategy, for a variety of sole practitioner, smaller and larger business clients.
+She has experience drafting and prosecuting patents, designs and/or trade marks alongside working with clients to develop, or enforce, an IP strategy, for a variety of sole practitioner, smaller and larger business clients.

-In a volunteer capacity, Sarah also sat on the Board of the Brain Injury Association of NSW (Health) from 2013 to 2016, and was a member of the Journal Editorial Committee for the Australian Water Association from 2014 to 2016.
+In a volunteer capacity, Sarah sat on the Board of the Brain Injury Association of NSW (Health) from 2013 to 2016, and was a member of the Journal Editorial Committee for the Australian Water Association from 2014 to 2016.
 Sarah also guest lectured on the topic of Introduction to IP and Commercialisation to 3rd year Engineering Management students at Sydney University in 2015 and 2016.